apache/nuttx-apps/graphics/traveler/tools/tcledit/README.txt

   Then you can use xmfmk to create the Makefile and build the tool:

     7. cd apps/graphics/traveler/tools/tcledit
     8. Review Imakefile.
-You will probabaly to to change the APPDIR and TOPDIR paths a minimum.
-These are the paths to where you have clones the apps/ repository and the nuttx/ repositories, respectively.
+You will probabaly need to change the APPDIR and TOPDIR paths at a minimum.
+These are the paths to where you have cloned the apps/ repository and the nuttx/ repositories, respectively.
     9. xmfmk
    10a. make tcledit